lolkiraly2/AlphaFader-for-Aegisub/README.md

 Same as Fade in but it makes a fade out effect

 ### Gradient fade in
-Gradient fade in is useful, if you have a Gradient sign that move by a mocha tracking data and you need to add this a fade in effect.
+Gradient fade in is useful, if you have a Gradient sign that move by a mocha tracking data and you need to add this a fade in effect.<br/> (Or for add the same fade effect for multiply moving signs)

 1. Add gradient to a text using [Gradient Everthing](https://github.com/TypesettingTools/lyger-Aegisub-Scripts/blob/master/macros/lyger.GradientEverything.moon) or a similar script.
 2. Apply the tracking data to the gradient sign's lines.